hashicorp/consul/website/source/docs/agent/watches.html.md

 The "passingonly" is a boolean that will filter to only the instances passing all health checks.

-If you pass in both "-tag" and "-tags", the value of "-tag" will be appended to the list provided to "-tags".

 This maps to the `/v1/health/service` API internally.

 Here is an example configuration with a single tag: